[LUM#4] An Open Web

 These individuals currently face the greatest difficulties accessing content available online.
 Yet the internet is becoming indispensable, as Yoann Bonavero points out:“Access to services is increasingly happening through the web.
 The internet has therefore become vital, especially for older adults, for whom it is difficult to visit government offices in person.”

-Yoann himself has a visual impairment.“My eyesight is declining, and I’m finding it increasingly difficult to view web pages properly.”
+Yoann himself has a visual impairment.“My eyesight is deteriorating, and I’m finding it increasingly difficult to view web pages properly.”
 Admittedly, he continues,“there are tools available to adapt a computer workstation.
-But most of them are designed for very general cases and cannot be configured to meet specific needs.”
+But most of them are designed for very general use and cannot be configured to meet specific needs.”

 Identify useful information

-The challenge: helping each user identify, on any web page, the content that is useful to them.
+The challenge: to help each user identify, on any web page, the content that is useful to them.
 A real headache… Especially since the web isn’t making it any easier.
 The proliferation of information is only a minor obstacle.
-There is something more serious… Far from taking accessibility criteria into account, most sites actually tend to make access to content increasingly complicated…
+There’s something even more serious… Far from taking accessibility criteria into account, most websites actually tend to make accessing content increasingly difficult…

-“Information is deliberately buried among numerous distracting elements,” explains Yoann Bonavero: “advertising pop-ups, commercial links, redundant information, sponsored links… With a little practice, an able-bodied person can find their way around.
-For a visually impaired person, useful information tends to become like a needle in a haystack!”
+“Information is deliberately buried among numerous distracting elements,” explains Yoann Bonavero: “advertising pop-ups, commercial links, redundant information, sponsored links… With a little practice, a sighted person can find their way around.
+For a visually impaired person, finding useful information is like looking for a needle in a haystack!”

-Although his thesis is now complete, Yoann is very close to finding a solution.“The tool uses optimization algorithms that incorporate the user’s customization preferences: font size, contrast level, use of colors and grayscale… It also helps identify the menu and the navigation context…”
+With his thesis now complete, Yoann is nevertheless very close to finding a solution.“The tool uses optimization algorithms that incorporate the user’s customization preferences: font size, contrast level, use of colors and grayscale… It also helps identify the menu and the navigation context…”

 The project has already demonstrated its feasibility during testing.
 To continue the work, Yoann Bonavero has signed a one-year contract with the Montpellier Laboratory of Computer Science, Robotics, and Microelectronics (Lirmm).
-With one goal in mind: to develop and roll out an interface that could change the lives of millions of internet users.
+His goal is clear: to develop and roll out an interface that could change the lives of millions of internet users.